 66. Snacks – to keep the bride energized, in case she gets hungry

-Who Should Keep the Emergency Kit on the Wedding Day?
+Who Should Be in Charge of Keeping the Emergency Kit on the Wedding Day?

-Let your chief bridesmaid/ maid of honour take charge of the wedding day emergency kit, and let the rest of your wedding party (bridesmaids and groomsmen) know that, just in case of emergency.
+Buy a small bag or clutch purse and pack the listed items inside.
+You can also use a bag you already have for this.
+Let your chief bridesmaid/ maid-of-honour take charge of the wedding day emergency kit, and let the rest of your wedding party (bridesmaids and groomsmen) know who to contact, just in case of emergency.

-Now you know the list of things to put in your own bridal emergency kit.
-Once you have your wedding emergency kit packed to take care of any little eventual mishaps.
+Wedding planning is also about planning for emergencies.
+Now you know the list of things to put in your own bridal or wedding day emergency kit.
+Once you have your wedding emergency kit packed to stop / control/ take care of any little eventual mishaps, and avoid them from causing ugly scenes.
 Think little of them for what they are (“little” mishaps) and remind yourself to just enjoy the day.
 Have fun and focus on remembering a happy day, knowing that you have made solid plans for any eventualities.